k4rl-El/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs deletes all files in the current working directory that end with the character ~<br>
 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory<br>
 103-commas  lists all the files and directories of the current directory, separated by commas (,)<br>
+school.mgc is used with the command file to detect School data files